getclacking/aek-ii-keycap-project/README.md

 # Keycaps Inspired by Apple Extended Keyboard II

 ## Description
-After buying an old Apple Extended Keyboard II on ebay,

-I decided to make myself a copy of the keycaps as a layout ([svg layout](svg/apple-wasd-layout.svg)) for a Cherry MX based mechanical keyboard.
+After buying an old Apple Extended Keyboard II on ebay,  I decided to make myself a copy of the keycaps as a layout ([svg layout](svg/apple-wasd-layout.svg)).
 WASD offer a service to make custom key caps for $50 a set (104/5 key set.)
+They build using a variety of Cherry MX key switches.

 ![](images/image10.jpeg)